Below is a diagram of the project teams workflow. Click to enlarge the image.

 Xingeng Wang is a USDA/ARS Research Entomologist at the Beneficial Insects Introduction Research Unit in Newark, DE.
 He has been working for several years to develop biological control for SWD initially as a postdoc with Dr. Kent Daane at UC Berkeley and now as a Research Entomologist at the USDA.
 He has an extensive record of publications on SWD natural enemies.
 Dr. Wang will work with Dr. Hoelmer on the biological control component of the project.

-Frank Zalom is a Distinguished Professor of Entomology, Agricultural Experiment Station Entomologist and Extension Specialist at University of California- Davis.
+Frank Zalom is a Distinguished Professor of Entomology at the University of California, Davis.
 Dr. Zalom’s research focuses on integrated pest management for tree, small fruit, and specialty crops.
-Dr. Zalom is participating in several aspects of our program focused on developing IPM tools for SWD, reducing reliance on insecticides, and monitoring for insecticide resistance.
-Dr. Zalom will work with California fruit growers to implement BMPs and monitor resistance (Objective 4).
+Dr. Zalom is participating in several aspects of our program focused on developing IPM tools for SWD and managing insecticide resistance.
+Dr. Zalom will work with California berry and cherry growers to monitor insecticide resistance (Objective 4) and implement behavioral controls (Objective 3.2).

-Fatemeh Ganjisaffar is a postdoc at the University of California-Davis, working with Frank Zalom on insecticide resistance monitoring and management in SWD.
+Fatemeh Ganjisaffar is an assistant project scientist at the University of California-Davis, working with Frank Zalom on insecticide resistance monitoring and management in SWD.
 Dr. Ganjisaffar received her PhD in Entomology from the University of California-Riverside, and her background includes contributions to the integrated pest management of fruit trees, vegetables and ornamental pests, with a focus on studying the biology and ecology of natural enemies, reducing the risk of insecticide resistance development, and the evaluation of new insecticides for pest management.

 Judith Stahl is a postdoc at the University of California-Berkeley with Dr. Kent Daane.
 Dr. Stahl earned her PhD from CABI Switzerland and the University of Bremen, Germany.
 She is interested in behavioral ecology, invasive species and the development of sustainable pest control methods, especially biological control.